Transfer Learning in Information Criteria-based Feature Selection: Background

-Transfer learning aims to improve the learning of predictive functions in the target domain using the knowledge in the source domain \citep{pan2010survey}, which includes transferring the knowledge of four categories: instances, features, parameters and relationships. {In this paper, we focus on the parameter-based transfer learning technique presented by \citet{evgeniou2004regularized}, which shares common knowledge extracted from the source tasks through parameters to be learned so as to improve the performance of Mallows' Cp criterion.
+Transfer learning aims to improve the learning of predictive functions in a target domain using the knowledge in a source domain \citep{pan2010survey} by transferring the knowledge of four categories: instances, features, parameters and relationships. {In this paper, we focus on the parameter-based transfer learning technique presented by \citet{evgeniou2004regularized}, which shares common knowledge extracted from the source tasks through parameters to be learned so as to improve the performance of Mallows' Cp criterion.
 Section $4$ will show how this parameter-based transfer learning scheme can work well with information criteria.}

 {We consider the following problem setting.} There is one learning task from the source domain with data $\{(\tilde{x}_1^i, \tilde{x}_2^i, \cdots, \tilde{x}_k^i;\tilde{y}_i)\}_{i=1}^{m}$, and another learning task from the target domain with data $\{(x_1^i, x_2^i, \cdots, x_k^i;y_i)\}_{i=1}^{n}$.
 We enhance learning performance in the target domain by sharing common information with the learning task in the source domain.